Questions? Details for each option listed below.

 - The operating system you're working with.
 This changes the null output on the first pass to

 - Custom filename pattern (optional)

 - This overrides anything in the “Image filenames suffix” field and uses exactly what you put in.
-Know what you’re doing.
+Read this tutorial to learn more about custom patterns.